 By improving your navigation features, you’ll improve the impressions people have of your brand, attract returning visitors, and increase your conversion rate.

-Here are 3 menu design ideas that will help you optimize space on your mobile site and increase usability:
+Here are 3 menu design ideas that will help you optimize space on your mobile site and increase usability within the navigation design:

 Traditionally, most websites feature their navigation menus across the top of their pages.
 This is great when scrolling through a desktop website because it’s easy to spot.
 Right away, customers can find what they’re looking for.